supabase/supabase/apps/docs/CONTRIBUTING.md

 To make docs as clear as possible:

 - Write for the user.
 Think about what task they want to complete by reading your doc.
 Tell them what, and only what, they need to know.
 - Write like you talk.
 Use words and sentences that sound natural when speaking.
-Cut out unnecessary words.
+Cut unnecessary words.
 Read your writing out loud to help you choose the clearest and simplest phrases.
 - Each paragraph should have one topic only.
 Start a new paragraph whenever you change the topic.
 Don't worry about paragraphs being too short.
 - Avoid using idioms and colloquialisms, such as `piece of cake`.
 These phrases are often specific to a region or culture.
 - Refer to the reader as `you`.
 Don't use `we` to refer to the reader.
 Use `we` only to refer to the Supabase team.